Code-Institute-Submissions/find-a-match/README.md

 #### Main menu

-- On arriving at the page for the first time player land on Main menu and have    chooice for futher actions what he want to make.
+- When arriving at the page for the first time, player lands on the main menu     and has a choice for further actions that he want`s to take.

 <div align="center">
 <img src="/readme_files/main-menu.png" width="500" target="_blank" rel="noopener" alt="main-menu">